-- (Note) 1 As directors also serving as a corporate officer are only compensated as a corporate officer, the compensation of the Director, Representative Corporate Officer and CEO is included in the amount for corporate officers. - 2 The base compensation amount is the total amount of base compensation paid to each applicable director and corporate officer for their term in office in FY2023.
-The base compensation for directors includes shares to be granted upon retirement. - 3 The amount of bonus shown for corporate officers is the sum of the total amount of accrued bonuses to be paid to eligible corporate officers in July 2024 for the period from April 2023 to March 2024, and the difference between the total amount of bonuses paid to eligible corporate officers in July 2023 for the period from April 2022 to March 2023 and the amount of bonus allowance disclosed in the FY2022 business report.
-The degree of attainment of Company-wide performance targets (financial) used for stock-based compensation granted in July 2023 was 135%, and the average of the degree of attainment of individual targets was 101%. - 4 The amount of stock-based compensation shown for corporate officers is the sum of "(1) one-third of the total amount of accrued stock-based compensation to be granted to eligible corporate officers in July 2026 for the period from April 2023 to March 2026," "(2) the total amount of accrued stock-based compensation to be granted in July 2024 for the period from April 2023 to March 2024 as a transitional measure in connection with the change in the stock-based compensation system," "(3) one-half of the total amount of accrued stock-based compensation to be granted in July 2025 for the period from April 2023 to March 2025, similarly as a transitional measure," and "(4) the difference between the total amount of stock-based compensation and other compensation granted in July 2023 for the period from April 2022 to March 2023 and the amount of stock-based compensation allowance disclosed in the FY2022 business report" ((1) + (2) + (3) + (4)).
-The degree of attainment of
+- 1 As directors also serving as a corporate officer are only compensated as a corporate officer, the compensation of the Director, Representative Corporate Officer and CEO is included in the amount for corporate officers. - 2 The base compensation amount is the total amount of base compensation paid to each applicable director and corporate officer for their term in office in FY2024.
+The base compensation for directors includes shares to be granted upon retirement. - 3 The amount of bonus shown for corporate officers is the sum of the total amount of accrued bonuses to be paid to eligible corporate officers in July 2025 for the period from April 2024 to March 2025, and the difference between the total amount of bonuses paid to eligible corporate officers in July 2024 for the period from April 2023 to March 2024 and the amount of bonus allowance disclosed in the FY2023 business report.
+The degree of attainment of Company-wide performance targets used for stock-based compensation granted in July 2024 was 88%, and the average of the degree of attainment of individual targets was 103%. - 4 The amount of stock-based compensation shown for corporate officers is based on estimates for the performance evaluation period as of the end of the current fiscal year.
+In addition, it includes the difference between the stock-based compensation granted in July 2024 and the estimate made in the previous fiscal year, as well as the stock-based compensation to be granted at the time of retirement.
+The attainment rate of medium- to long-term target indicators used for calculating the amount of stock-based compensation granted in July 2024 was 20%. - 5 A total of 352 shares of the Company's stock were granted during the fiscal year to 2 directors (including 101 shares to 1 outside director) and 928 shares to 13 corporate officers as compensation for the execution of duties during the period from April 2023 to March 2024, in accordance with the decision of the Compensation Committee.
+With regard to the stock-based compensation for corporate officers, half of the shares are granted based on the decision of the Compensation Committee according to the degree of attainment of medium- to long term performance targets, and half is converted within the trust then paid as a monetary amount equivalent to the shares converted to cash. - 6 See page 83 for the performance indicators (Company-wide performance targets, etc.) used to calculate performance-based compensation during this fiscal year. - 7 Three outside directors who are members of the Compensation Committee examined and reviewed the contents of the individual compensation, etc., for directors and corporate officers related to the current fiscal year and confirmed that they conform to the basic policy for compensation, etc., determined by the Committee.